PolymorphicAgent/MCPackTool/README.md

 **Goal: to allow user-friendly management, creation, and merging of minecraft resourcepacks**

+**This Project has been abandoned until further notice!
+(I started college and suddenly had no free time)**

 *Note: I created most of this project as a 12-year-old, so I'm in the process of cleaning up messy code.
 The GUI is terrible.
 I know.
 I'll get to fixing it soon.*

 **Once I finish a major bit of functionality (most likely QuickMerge), and tidy up the code and GUI, I'll make this README more in-depth!**